5jotters/vRF-briefing/docs/LocalProcedures.md

 ### 4.  **ROUTE**

-Ofter departure all formations will proceed to the first waypoint A1: HAREM and then B2: JUNNO.
-These points are common WPTs for all participants and will be also serve as ARCP for formations refueling in southern tanker (TEXACO KC-135 AAR SOUTH) 19.000 FT, and northern tanker (ARCO KC-135MPRS NORTH) 18.000 FT.
+Ofter departure all formations will proceed to  waypoints A1: HAREM,  B2: JUNNO and C3:AAR at FL200 or below.
+These points are common WPTs for all participants.
+Waypoint C3 will be also ARCP for formations refueling in southern tanker (ARCO KC-135MPRS AAR SOUTH) FL220, and northern tanker (TEXACO KC-135 NORTH) FL220.
 Once with visual contact with tanker, receivers with climb for rejoining and proceed echelon left with tanker

 After refueling, formations will proceed to assigned Holding/Push WPT, normally WPT 4 (D4) HOLD and WPT 5 (E5) PUSH, at the assigned altitudes.
 On the way to the holding/push WPTs all formations with contact GCI controller for check-in and tactical flight.
 MANDATORY CALL FOR ALL FORMATIONS one minute before reaching the holding/push point for SA.
 For instance: "Lobo, 1 minute to D4, maintaining FL230".